Jzheng-prog/React-Native-APP/README.md

 ## Overview

-A full-stack React Native application built with Expo, NativeWind, and Appwrite.
+A full-stack **React Native** application built with **Expo, NativeWind, and Appwrite**.
 This app includes features like user authentication, video uploads, tab navigation, and user sessions, providing a seamless mobile experience.

 ## Features